Non-Owner Car Insurance: What It Is, Cost & Who Needs It

 When should I switch from non-owner to regular car insurance?

 You should switch from non-owner to regular car insurance immediately when you purchase, lease, or register a vehicle in your name.
 Non-owner policies explicitly exclude coverage for vehicles you own, so driving your newly acquired car with only non-owner insurance leaves you completely unprotected.
-Contact your insurance company before taking possession of your vehicle—most insurers can convert your policy within minutes over the phone.
-If you gain regular access to a household member's car, you should also be added to their standard policy instead of maintaining non-owner coverage.
+Contact your insurance company before taking possession of your vehicle — most insurers can convert your policy within minutes over the phone.
+If you gain regular access to a household member's car, you should also be added to their standard policy instead of relying on non-owner coverage.

 Compare Car Insurance Rates in Ohio